U.S. DEPARTMENT OF STATE,

-ABA’s design for the Rehabilitation and Expansion of the US Embassy in Athens, Greece, will renew the landmark Chancery and create connectivity in the complex of buildings and landscapes.
-Designed by the internationally renowned modernist architect Walter Gropius in 1961, the Athens Chancery is listed on the US Secretary of State’s Register of Culturally Significant Property.
-The Chancery is Gropius’ largest civic work, a visible symbol of United States diplomacy abroad.
+ABA’s design for the rehabilitation and expansion of the US Embassy in Athens, Greece, renews the landmark Chancery and increases connectivity within the complex of buildings and landscapes.
+Designed by the internationally renowned Modernist architect Walter Gropius in 1961, the 112,000-square-foot Chancery is listed on the US Secretary of State’s Register of Culturally Significant Property.
+The Chancery is Gropius’s largest civic work, a visible symbol of US diplomacy abroad.

 ABA’s design approach integrates historic preservation, campus planning, sustainability, and contemporary architecture, and includes the creation of a new vehicular and pedestrian entrance to the compound, a new central entrance to the embassy complex, and a 65,500-square-foot addition.
 New workplace, landscape, security, and access unify the complex, supporting the changing needs of this important diplomatic mission.